 Subject specific training

-As a postgraduate research degree student, you'll need to develop a range of research and transferable skills.
-In addition to the research skills you'll gain through your GSDP training, you'll also be able to make use of the subject-specific training available to you through your faculty.
+As a postgraduate research degree student, you'll need to develop many research and transferable skills.
+In addition to the research skills you'll gain through your GSDP training, you can make use of subject-specific training in your faculty.

-You can search and book these workshops through Skills Forge and, as with GSDP events, they'll appear in your development summary so there's an accessible record of your training and development activities, ready for your major and annual review.
+You can search and book subject-specific workshops through Skills Forge.
+As with GSDP events, they'll appear in your development summary so you'll have a record of your training and development activities.
+You can use this training record for your major and annual review.

 Online training and development

-Online training resources for postgraduate research students are available which cover all aspects of the doctoral process and skills for researchers.
+Online training resources for postgraduate research students cover all aspects of the doctoral process and skills for researchers.
 You can self-enrol onto these self-paced resources on Moodle (our virtual training environment).